Homestead Recipes

 Here is a simple way to make a healthy medicine for the cold months ahead.
 An elderberry oxymel is like a slightly less-sweet elderberry syrup.
 I can’t say enough good things about elderberries, and this way of preserving them for the winter can be used either as a daily boost to health to prevent colds and flus, or as something taken when you are sick to relieve the symptoms and get rid of the cold or flu quickly, or just…

-How to Make Butter Off the Grid
+How to Make Butter Without any Special Equipment

 ·